 - (c) On motion of any party or on the court's own motion, the court may appoint a guardian ad litem for a parent who is incompetent in accordance with G.S.
 1A-1, Rule 17.
-A parent shall not be found to be incompetent solely due to the parent being an unemancipated minor. - (d) The parent's counsel shall not be appointed to serve as the guardian ad litem and the guardian ad litem shall not act as the parent's attorney.
+For an unemancipated minor parent, a G.S.
+1A-1, Rule 17, guardian ad litem may be appointed when the parent is incompetent but shall not be appointed based solely on the parent being under the age of 18. - (d) The parent's counsel shall not be appointed to serve as the guardian ad litem and the guardian ad litem shall not act as the parent's attorney.
 Communications between the guardian ad litem appointed under this section and the parent and between the guardian ad litem and the parent's counsel shall be privileged and confidential to the same extent that communications between the parent and the parent's counsel are privileged and confidential.